 The Rev. Dcn.
 Melissa Lewkowicz

-Melissa has been on staff at Church of the Redeemer since 2016 and has served as our Youth Ministry Director since 2021.
-She is also the director of Camp Booyah, an Anglican summer camp for youth which she helped to found with one of our other priests, the Rev. Drew Hill.
-She previously worked in children's ministry and directed an inner city tutoring program.
-She was ordained as a deacon in February 2022.
+Melissa has been on staff at Church of the Redeemer since 2016 and was ordained as a deacon in February 2022.
+In January 2024, Melissa began a new role within our diocese as a part of their Next Generation Leadership Development.
+As a part of this, she is also the director of Camp Booyah, an Anglican summer camp for youth.
+She previously worked in children's ministry, directed an inner city tutoring program, and served as a youth ministry director for 3 years.

 Next